 While on leave of absence for military training, the employee continues to accrue sick and annual leave at his/her regular status.

-K. Family and Medical leave:
+Family and Medical leave:

 Family and Medical leave of absence is approved unpaid leave available to eligible employees for up to six (6) months per year under particular circumstances that are critical to the life of a family.